Want to get updates to your mailbox? 📬

 Another option is to sponsor an upcoming event or offer a scholarship.
 This will cost you a little dough, but it’s a way to get a link back to your site while also helping the community.

 You already know that you should be on social media to promote your business.
 But, just having a page isn’t enough.
-You need to engage with our followers regularly, share a range of content to keep them interested and also utilize other organization’s pages to give yourself a little PR.
+You need to engage with your followers regularly, share a range of content to keep them interested and also utilize other organization’s pages to give yourself a little PR.
 This is where that shareable content comes into play.

-For example, did your company recently participate in a food drive?
-Write a blog post about it, share the link on your Facebook page and mention the organization you helped out in your message.
 In addition, go directly to the organization’s page and share the link there, too.
 This is a way to spread your content around and have it picked up by others.

 Highmark Exteriors MN earning links through social